 NOTE 1—The first two octets indicate the United States.
 The third octet indicates that Table E-4 is in use (see Annex C).

-The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element expresses the current operational mode of the AP and is interpreted by non-AP STAs with dot11ExtendedRegInfoSupport not set to true as shown in Table E-12, and is interpreted by non-AP STAs with dott11ExtendedRegInfoSupport set to true as shown in Table E-13 when operating in the 6 GHz band.
+The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element and the 6 GHz Information field of the AP Regulatory Information element, if present, express the current operational mode of the AP.
+The Regulatory Info subfield in the HE Operation element is interpreted by non-AP STAs with dot11ExtendedRegInfoSupport not set to true as shown in Table E-12, and is interpreted by non-AP STAs with dot11ExtendedRegInfoSupport set to true as shown in Table E-13 when operating in the 6 GHz band.

-NOTE 2—Non-AP STAs with dott11ExtendedRegInfoSupport not set to true parse B3 to B5 of the Control field as the Regulatory Info subfield, and ignore B6 of the Control field.
+NOTE 2—Non-AP STAs with dot11ExtendedRegInfoSupport not set to true parse B3 to B5 of the Control field as the Regulatory Info subfield, and ignore B6 of the Control field.

-Each regulatory domain might have additional regulations for each Regulatory Info subfield value.
+Each regulatory domain might have additional regulations for each Regulatory Info subfield value as well as information in the AP Regulatory Information element.
 Operation in such regulatory domains is subject to the additional regulations.
-If a non-AP STA is unable to interpret the value of the Regulatory Info field, it might still, in accordance with local regulations, be able to determine a regulatory maximum transmit power to connect to the AP using received Transmit Power Envelope element(s) and/or local sources (see 11.7.5).
+If a non-AP STA is unable to interpret the value of the Regulatory Info field or the AP Regulatory Information element, it might still, in accordance with local regulations, be able to determine a regulatory maximum transmit power to connect to the AP using received Transmit Power Envelope element(s) and/or local sources (see 11.7.5).

 Some values defined in Table E-12 and Table E-13 might not be valid in all regulatory domains.
-If a certain Regulatory Info subfield encoding value is not valid in a regulatory domain, then the value is not used when operating in that regulatory domain.
+If a certain Regulatory Info subfield encoding value or fields in the 6 GHz Information field of the AP Regulatory Information element are not valid in a regulatory domain, then the value or fields are not used when operating in that regulatory domain.